 On the day of his death, he arrived at work at 7:40 AM, and he was fine, but by 8:30 AM he was emotionally distressed.

 On the 147th floor (or 148th depending on the report), he took off his shoes, left his diary nearby, and climbed out of an air vent.

 Interestingly his death was acknowledged.
 Laura’s was covered up.
 Why?
 Athiraman was an Indian national, and Laura was a Portuguese national.

 Why did the government of Dubai go to such lengths to conceal Laura’s death?

 Mohamed Alabbar, Dubai Police, and the government of Dubai, I would like you to answer this question.

 Why were/are you so intent on concealing my daughter’s death at the Burj Khalifa, and where she had been staying at the time of her death?

-Towards the end of 2015, I sent a message to Mohamed Alabbar on his personal number.
+Toward the end of 2015, I sent a message to Mohamed Alabbar on his personal mobile number.